Malaysian palm giant IOI faces labour abuse allegations in new report

 “The case also brought into light serious, persisting gaps in the IOI Group’s wider recruitment and wage policies, and commitment to respect for human rights,” Finnwatch said in the report.

 The findings follow an investigation by Finnwatch at an IOI estate in Pahang state on Malaysia’s east coast.
-It opened an investigation after receiving complaints from a relative of an IOI worker.
+It opened an investigation in August 2020 after receiving complaints from a relative of an IOI worker.

 In the ‘grievance tracker’ on its website, IOI said it had suspended recruitment of workers from recruitment agencies in India after Finnwatch said workers were forced to pay high fees to secure a job.
 IOI said the fees paid by its workers were illegally collected by unknown actors, cannot be verified and were beyond the firm’s jurisdiction.